charliezcr/charliezcr/README.md

-### Hi, I am Charlie 👋
+## Hi, I am Charlie 👋

 <!--
 **charliezcr/charliezcr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Here is the porfolio of my **data analytics, machine learning, and natural language processing** projects.
-I will be glad if you want to discuss with me about my work.
 For more reader-friendly explanations of my projects, please visit my blog on Medium: https://crzheng97.medium.com/

+###About Me
 - 🔭  Former Algorithm Engineer at Alibaba.
 - 🌱  Brandeis and UC San Diego alumni.
 - 📫  Contact me by zhengchengrui@hotmail.com